cert-manager/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 ======================

-cert-manager should be deployed using Helm, according to our official [deploying.md](deploying.md) guide.
+cert-manager should be deployed using Helm, according to our official [Getting Started](https://github.com/jetstack/cert-manager/blob/master/docs/getting-started/1-configuring-helm.rst) guide.
 No special steps are required here.
 We will return to this deployment at the end of this guide and perform an upgrade of some of the CLI flags we deploy cert-manager with however.